-To actively contribute to an open, stable, and secure Internet by: - " Providing and promoting a coordinated Internet number registry system - " Being an authoritative voice on the multistakeholder model and bottom-up policy process in Internet governance - " Coordinating and supporting joint activities of the RIRs GLOBAL COORDINATION AND THE REGIONAL INTERNET REGISTRIES The fundamental operation of the Internet, and the services it provides, relies on the combined efforts of several key organizations within the Internet ecosystem.
+Asia and Oceania Africa and the Indian Ocean Canada, United States, and parts of the Caribbean GLOBAL COORDINATION AND THE REGIONAL INTERNET REGISTRIES The fundamental operation of the Internet, and the services it provides, relies on the combined efforts of several key organizations within the Internet ecosystem.
 Among these organizations are the world's five RIRs, which work collaboratively with the countless stakeholders who depend on the Internet's secure, robust, and scalable infrastructure.
 The essential building blocks for this infrastructure include IP addresses and AS numbers, collectively known as Internet number resources.
 The RIRs are responsible for the regional management of Internet number resources.
 Together, the RIRs formed the NRO to serve as a coordinating body, providing global industry partners with a single point of contact.
 Each RIR community manages Internet number resources according to established, bottom-up, community-developed technical and operational policies, and works with the other RIR communities on policies that require global coordination.